 After performing satisfactorily for a minimum of one semester, the student, with the advisor’s assistance, completes the Plan of Study form (pdf) that outlines the plan of study for the student’s graduate program.
-The form is forwarded through the academic program’s director of graduate studies to the Office of Graduate Studies for approval.
-The Plan of Study form must be filed with Graduate Studies by the end of the student’s second semester of enrollment or at least one semester prior to graduation.
-Upon approval of the program by the Office of Graduate Studies, the student is a candidate for the degree.
+The form is forwarded through the academic program’s director of graduate studies to the Graduate School for approval.
+The Plan of Study form must be filed with the Graduate School by the end of the student’s second semester of enrollment or at least one semester prior to graduation.
+Upon approval of the program by the Graduate School, the student is a candidate for the degree.
 If a change is necessary to a student’s approved Plan of Study form, a Plan of Study Substitution form must be used.

 Transfer Credit Toward a Master’s Degree

-A maximum of 20 percent of the number of credit hours required for a student’s degree may be graduate credits transferred from another university, including another campus of the University of Missouri system upon the recommendation of the advisor, the approval of the academic program director of graduate studies and the Office of Graduate Studies.
+A maximum of 20 percent of the number of credit hours required for a student’s degree may be graduate credits transferred from another university, including another campus of the University of Missouri system upon the recommendation of the advisor, the approval of the academic program director of graduate studies and the Graduate School.

 How to Request Transfer of Credit

 - The request or transfer credit must first be approved by the student’s advisor and the department’s director of graduate studies.